Uqba ibn Amir: Upbringing and becoming a Muslim

-Uqba ibn Amir hailed from the Juhayna tribe, a branch of the Quda'a confederation resident across Syria and northwestern Arabia.
+Credits

 He became a well-known companion of the Islamic prophet Muhammad and had been the latter's muleteer.
 Uqba was also a poet and became known for his writing skills.

 He developed a reputation as an early reader of the Quran and possessed a version of the Muslim holy book that was different than the version descended from Caliph Uthman (r.
 644–656).
 His recension of the Quran fell into oblivion after the Umayyad governor of Egypt, Abd al-Aziz ibn Marwan, had another codex produced in accordance with the Uthmanid canon.
-Uqba is credited with the transmission of several hadith (traditions of Muhammad).
+Uqba is credited with the transmission of average 55/57 hadiths (traditions of Muhammad).